strangerstudios/memberlite-elements/readme.txt

 As of this release, Memberlite Elements is only compatible with the Memberlite Theme or a Memberlite Child Theme.

 == Changelog ==
+= 1.0.8 - 2022-10-11 =
+* BUG FIX: Fixed case where sites using pre-v4.5.4 of Memberlite would get a fatal error on update.

 = 1.0.7 - 2022-09-11 =
 * ENHANCEMENT: Updated to Font Awesome version 6.2.